Skip to content

 51. Processes/trades RSPO-certified palm oil through Segregated or Identity Preserved supply chains?

-[Externally verified] The company reports that it process/trades 32.14% of its RSPO certified palm oil through Segregated and Identity Preserved supply chains.
+The company reports that it processes/trades 23.71% of its RSPO-certified palm oil through Identity Preserved supply chains in 2023.

 This indicator is disabled as the company does not operate in Indonesia.